dotnet/docs-maui/docs/fundamentals/data-binding/multibinding.md

 > [!NOTE]
 > If the format string starts with the { character, the XAML parser will confuse it for a markup extension.
 To avoid this ambiguity, prefix the format string with an empty set of curly braces.

-In this example, the `StringFormat` property combines the three bound values into a single string that's displayed by the `Label`.
+In this example, the `StringFormat` property combines the three bound values into a single string that's displayed by the <xref:Microsoft.Maui.Controls.Label>.

 The equivalent C# code is shown below: